ducky4life/factorization/README.md

 i got too bored so i made a flask app to generate factorization exercises

+this could probably be a single file client side js site but i won't have as much fun typing typescript/javascript as doing it in python for anything longer than 100 lines

+and also i can make an api out of this if i wanted to in the future (not that anyone would actually use a factorization generator api lol)

 ## local usage

 deploying to vercel is always the fastest, but there are local options